kjvenky/starter-kit-node/README.md

 3. Build image from code using `docker build -t <Image Name> .`
 4. Run the image using `docker run -it -p 3000:3000 -e PORT=3000 -e AWS_ACCESS_KEY="accesskey" -e AWS_SECRET_KEY="secretkey" --name <container name you want> <Image Name>`

+## Using persistant DB for your service

+We are using PostGres hosted on AWS RDS for all RDMS purposes and DynamoDB for all nosql purposes.

+## Shared file system for your services (docker volumes)

+All ECS instances have EFS integrated to it and mounted on `/efs`.

+## Kafka - Event driven infrastructure

+At the heart of our entire infrastructure we have Kafka to which you can read and write.

+## Caching locally within your service

+We are currently using redis as caching mechanism for all the services.

+## Integrating with Elastic search

 ## Logging
 1. We are using `winston` and `morgon` for logging
 2. Please read [this link](http://www.jyotman.xyz/post/logging-in-node.js-done-right) before proceeding furthur.